What you need to know about test automation

 Test automation hand-in-hand with shift-left

 The trend towards test automation has increased tremendously in recent years.
 Furthermore, the shift-left story is also gaining popularity.
 This approach involves starting testing as early as possible in the Software Development Lifecycle.
 In other words: test early and often.
 This is where automation can play an important role.
-We applied this several times, and successfully, by our customers.

 Let’s work together